bdager/pftracker/docs/source/main.rst

 track module
 ##############
-This module does the same as the graphical interface but like a regular pyhton module, not an graphical interface.
+This module does the same as the graphical interface but as a Python package.

 .. autoclass:: pftracker.track.Track
    :members:

 Interfacing UI
 ##############
-.. autoclass:: pftracker.modules.interfacingUI.particle_tracker
+.. autoclass:: pftracker.modules.interfacingUI.ParticleTracker
    :members:

 Running filter
 ##############
-.. autoclass:: pftracker.modules.runFilter.run_filter
+.. autoclass:: pftracker.modules.runFilter.RunFilter
    :members: